 - Budget-Friendly.
 As if that weren’t enough to love, this seared sesame tuna also helps you save your hard-earned dollars.
 By preparing this exquisite dish at home, you’re taking a budget-friendly approach that gives you all the flavors of dining out at a high-end seafood restaurant for a fraction of the cost.

-Ingredients in seared tuna recipe
+Ingredients for seared tuna

 Sesame crust